Brace up for strike, NRC management tells workers

-Managing Director of the corporation, Fidet Okhiria, in an internal memo requested the support of the Commissioner of Police, Railway Command and that of the Nigeria Security and Civil Defence Corps (NSDC) to deploy men to guard all the railway corporation’s assets to prevent possible destruction in the event of any breakdown of law and order.
+Managing Director of the Corporation, Engr.
+Fidet Okhiria, in an internal memo requested the support of the Commissioner of Police, Railway Command and that of the Nigeria Security and Civil Defence Corps to deploy men to guard all the railway corporation’s assets to prevent possible destruction in the event of any breakdown of law and order.

 “However, in the event of strike action, you are requested to do the following to ensure that railway assets are protected adequately.